Dirac delta function

+Since there is no function having this property, modelling the delta "function" rigorously involves the use of limits or, as is common in mathematics, measure theory and the theory of distributions.

+The delta function was introduced by physicist Paul Dirac, and has since been applied routinely in physics and engineering to model point masses and instantaneous impulses.
+It is called the delta function because it is a continuous analogue of the Kronecker delta function, which is usually defined on a discrete domain and takes values 0 and 1.
+The mathematical rigor of the delta function was disputed until Laurent Schwartz developed the theory of distributions, where it is defined as a linear form acting on functions.

 Motivation and overview

 The graph of the Dirac delta is usually thought of as following the whole x-axis and the positive y-axis.
-The Dirac delta is used to model a tall narrow spike function (an impulse), and other similar abstractions such as a point charge, point mass or electron point.
+The Dirac delta is used to model a tall narrow spike function (an impulse), and other similar abstractions such as a point charge or point mass.
 For example, to calculate the dynamics of a billiard ball being struck, one can approximate the force of the impact by a Dirac delta.
-In doing so, one not only simplifies the equations, but one also is able to calculate the motion of the ball by only considering the total impulse of the collision without a detailed model of all of the elastic energy transfer at subatomic levels (for instance).
+In doing so, one can simplify the equations and calculate the motion of the ball by only considering the total impulse of the collision, without a detailed model of all of the elastic energy transfer at subatomic levels (for instance).